-The assumptions and methods applied in this actuarial valuation were adopted by the Board of Trustees effective with the December 31, 2023 actuarial valuation.
-The actuarial assumptions used for the December 31, 2023 actuarial valuation are based on an experience review for the five-year period from January 1, 2018 through December 31, 2022.
+The assumptions and methods applied in this actuarial valuation are the same as used in the prior year.
+These were adopted by the Board of Trustees effective with the December 31, 2023 actuarial valuation and are based on an experience review for the five-year period from January 1, 2018 through December 31, 2022.
 All actuarial assumptions used in this report are reasonable for the purposes of this actuarial valuation.
 Furthermore, the assumptions and methods used in this valuation follow the guidance in the applicable Actuarial Standards of Practice and are expected to have no significant bias.
 The current actuarial assumptions and methods are outlined in Section F of this report.